-Bremer, Leah; Auerbach, Dan; Goldstein, Joshua; Vogl, Adrian; Shemie, Daniel; Kroeger, Timm; Nelson, Joanna; Benitez, Silvia; Calvache, Alejandro; Guimarães, João; Herron, Colin; Higgins, Jonathan; Klemz, Claudio; León, Jorge; Lozano, Juan S.; Moreno, Pedro H.; Nuñez, Francisco; Veiga, Fernando; Tiepolo, Gilberto.
+Bremer, Leah L.; Auerbach, Dan; Goldstein, Joshua; Vogl, Adrian; Shemie, Daniel; Kroeger, Timm; Nelson, Joanna; Benitez, Silvia; Calvache, Alejandro; Guimarães, João; Herron, Colin; Higgins, Jonathan; Klemz, Claudio; León, Jorge; Lozano, Juan S.; Moreno, Pedro H.; Nuñez, Francisco; Veiga, Fernando; Tiepolo, Gilberto.
 2016.
 One size does not fit all: Natural infrastructure investments within the Latin American Water Funds Partnership.
 Ecosystem Services.
 Vol: 17.
 Pages 217-236.
-(Abstract)
+(Abstract) (Online version)